 About the Artist

-Robert received a 2012 GAP to fund the services of Seattle composer Jarrad Powell for the musical soundtrack of his experiemental documentary, Pulchrior in Luce.
+Robert received 2012 GAP Award funding to fund the services of Seattle composer Jarrad Powell for the musical soundtrack of his experiemental documentary, Pulchrior in Luce.
 He also hopes to hire a professional narrator and cover the costs of poster and newspaper advertising.
 Robert’s documentary is a twelve-part work that attempts to push the definition of documentary “narrativity” in a mostly non-verbal, non-dramatic direction utilizing a dream logic consisting of collages of color, sound, movement and architectural relationships to create a poetic “documentary of mind” where the architecture emerges as the locus of visual analysis.

 Information included above was provided by artist at the time of application.